-Witness statements contain the evidence in support of your case.
+A witness statement contain the evidence in support of your case.
 As such your witness statement is critical and winning or losing might well turn on how witness statements are prepared.
 If something you wish to put before the court is not in a witness statement it might not be allowed.
 In most cases a witness will just confirm what is said in their witness statement at the trial and not be able to add to it.
 Although the strict rules do not apply to small claim cases you are going to impress the judge and show the other side you know what you are at by putting in a well prepared and professional witness statement.

-Preparing a witness statement
+Preparing your statement

 • Have the Heading of the case.
 In addition, the surname of the witness, the party on whose behalf the statement is made and the number and date of the statement should be put in the top right corner.